Pennsylvania Route 282

 Pennsylvania Route 282 (PA 282) is an 11.8 mi state highway in Chester County, Pennsylvania.
-The route runs from PA 82 in West Nantmeal Township southeast to U.S. Route 30 Business (US 30 Bus.) in Downingtown.
+First signed in 1928, the east–west route runs from PA 82 in West Nantmeal Township southeast to the intersection of Pennsylvania Avenue and Wallace Avenue in Downingtown.
 PA 282 follows Creek Road, a two-lane undivided road that winds along the East Branch Brandywine Creek through rural areas, for most of its length.
 The route passes through the communities of Glenmoore and Lyndell along the way.
-PA 282 was designated onto its current alignment in 1928.

 Route description

 PA 282 begins at an intersection with PA 82 in West Nantmeal Township, Chester County, heading east on two-lane undivided Creek Road.
 The road passes through wooded areas with some fields, entering Wallace Township.
 Here, the route heads to the southeast and crosses the East Branch Brandywine Creek before it reaches the residential community of Glenmoore.
 Past here, PA 282 continues south through forested areas along the west bank of the East Branch Brandywine Creek.
 Near Springton Manor Farm, the road winds south before it makes a sharp turn to the northeast.
 The route curves to the southeast and passes to the west of Marsh Creek State Park as it enters East Brandywine Township.

 Here, PA 282 runs through the community of Lyndell and continues through rural areas alongside the creek, turning to the east.
 The road curves northeast and then southeast as it comes to the community of Dorlan.
 At this point, the route curves south and continues along the west bank of the East Branch Brandywine Creek while the Struble Trail runs along the east bank.
 PA 282 continues south through wooded areas and crosses into Caln Township, where it passes under the US 30 freeway.
 The route crosses the East Branch Brandywine Creek into East Caln Township and becomes Wallace Avenue.
-Here, PA 282 intersects Norwood Road, which heads north to an partial interchange providing access to eastbound US 30 and from westbound US 30.
+Here, PA 282 intersects Norwood Road, which heads north to a partial interchange providing access to eastbound US 30 and from westbound US 30.
 The road heads into commercial areas and enters the borough of Downingtown.
-Here, the route turns northeast onto Pennsylvania Avenue before a turn to the southeast onto four-lane Green Street.
+Here, the route turns northeast onto Pennsylvania Avenue before a turn to the southeast onto Green Street.
 PA 282 reaches its eastern terminus at an intersection with US 30 Bus.
+(Lancaster Avenue).